aiira-co/airMedia/README.md

     screen size.
     *   Hence, set the items attribute of the carousel to ad-persons,
     *   Then place the element with the class ad-persons in the carousel
+    *   You can also add the flow attribute if you want the carousel items to mave no margins.

 ```html
  <div class="ad-carousel" items="ad-persons">